alexfertel/bulloak/crates/bulloak/README.md

 Each `tree` file should describe at least one function under test.
 Trees follow these rules:

-- The first line is the root tree identifier, composed of the contract and function names which should be delimited by a double colon.
+- Single tree per file: the root can be just the contract name (e.g., FooTest).
+- Multiple trees in the same file: each root must be `Contract::function`, using `::` as a separator, and all roots must share the same contract name (e.g., `Foo::hashPair`, `Foo::min`).”
 - `bulloak` expects you to use `├` and `└` characters to denote branches.
 - If a branch starts with either `when` or `given`, it is a condition.
   - `when` and `given` are interchangeable.